meysamkhazaee/system_monitor/README.md

 # system_monitor
-monitor specific executable system usage(memory and cpu)
+expose resource usage of system and specific executable(memory, cpu and network)